Stable Object Placement Planning From Contact Point Robustness: Discussion

 \subsection{Observations In Real Robot Experiments}

 Four objects in the set (B, C, D, and I) are relatively long but thin, making them quite weak when placed upright and quite robust when placed lying down.
-Two of these objects (D and I) were frequently selected by the planner in the experiments (i.e. in E2, E3, E4, E5, E8, E10), and a lying down pose was always selected for them, which is expected from a SR point of view.
+Two of these objects (D and I) were frequently selected by the planner in the experiments (i.e., in E2--E5, E8, E10), and a lying down pose was always selected for them, which is expected from a SR point of view.
 However, the objects being thin, the gripper could not grasp them when they were lying down, ultimately resulting in a grasp planning failure.
 Similarly, although the pose selected for object H in E3 and object J in E9 are collision-free and make sense from a SR point of view, placing them would have caused the gripper to collide with other objects in the scene.
-This issue suggests that the planning of the grasping and release phases should be better integrated with placement planning, possibly through a rejection sampling step as done in \cite{chen_planning_2021, wang_dense_2021} to ensure that the object can be grasped and placed in the desired pose.
-For two placements, the motion planner could not find a path to the placement pose in the allocated time, highlighting that planning for placements that can be easily executed is an avenue for future work.
+This issue suggests that the planning of the grasping and release phases should be better integrated with placement planning.
+A rejection sampling step as done in \cite{chen_planning_2021, wang_dense_2021} could be performed to ensure that the object can be grasped and placed in the desired pose.
+Also, scene and object points that generated a grasp planning failure could have their likelihood of being selected again reduced in subsequent iterations with a slight modification to \cref{eqn:prob_dist_with_robustness}.
+In two occasions, the motion planner could not find a path to the placement pose in the allocated time, highlighting that planning for placements that can be easily executed is an avenue for future work.